 306. Child Welfare - In Home Services.
 Credit 3 hours.
 Prerequisite: Social Work 202 and junior standing.
 This child welfare course looks at the generalist intervention model as it applies to in-home services to families and children.
 Family assessment theory/skills are reviewed.
 Families at risk and the effects of abuse and neglect on child development are discussed.
 The generalist approach to child protection and case planning skills are considered.
 The course concludes with a look at the separation of children from abusive/neglective families and the placement process.

-307. Child Welfare - Substitutive Services.
+307. Child Welfare - Substitute Services.
 Credit 3 hours.
-Prerequisite: Social Work 202 and junior standing.
-This course describes the generalist child welfare approach to care of abused/neglected children from their placement into foster care to permanency planning and concludes with a look at family re-unification.
+Prerequisites: Social Work 202 and junior standing.
+This course describes the generalist intervention model as it applies to the care of abused/neglected children from their placement into foster care to permanency planning and concludes with a look at family re-unification.
 Recruitment of foster family parents and adoptive parents is explored, as well as services to children, foster parents, and adoptive parents.
-This concludes post-placement services.